joeylmaalouf/firecracker/README.md

 ### Why?

 This is our final project for SoftDes Spring 2015 at Olin.
+We enjoy using Rainmeter on Windows, and we found that Ubuntu lacks that functionality, so we decided to add it ourselves.

 ### How To Use It